prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 3. If the requirements referred to in Rules  377.1(a), .2, 377A, 378 and 378A have been met or the applicant fails to corr ect a deficiency, the decision on such application shall be taken, by way of order, by the judge-rapporteur or, where the application is lodged before the action has been brought, by the standing judge.

 4. Before making a decision on an application for leg al aid, the Court shall invite the other party to submit written observations unless it is already apparent from the information submitted that the conditions referred to in Rule 377.1(b) have  not been met.
-Documents regarding the economic and financial si tuation of the applicant shall be made accessible to the other party only where the applicant has consented or the applicant’s refusal of consent is unreasonable or in the view of the Court the other party has a right to information on the economic or fina ncial situation of the applicant.
+Documents regarding the economic and financial si tuation of the applicant shall be made accessible to the other party only where the applicant has consented or the applicant’s refusal of consent is unreasonable or in the view of the Court the other party has a right to information on the economic or financial situation of the applicant.

 5. An order refusing legal aid shall state the reasons on which it is based.